Nut

 Method

-Cool, dry location in airtight containers away from light and heat; refrigerate at 35-40°F for extended storage
+Cool, dry place in airtight containers; refrigerator for extended storage

 Duration